markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `Text`.

 The JSON object must have an entry with name `text`.
-The value of this entry, must be a JSON string and contain the value of the `text` parameter of the represented [*Markdom text content*][].
+The value of this entry, must be a JSON string and contain the value of the `text` parameter.

 #### Example Document {#data-json-example}